 Most of the platelets that accumulate at the sites of injury do not adhere directly to subendothelial structures, but rather to each other.
-This process of platelet-platelet interaction is termed aggregation.
-Platelet aggregation can be triggered experimentally by several potential physiological agonist, the most important of which are ADP and thrombin; other potential agonists include epinephrine, TxA2 and Platelet Activating Factor (PAF) (1).
+This process of platelet-platelet interaction is termed "aggregation".
+Platelet aggregation can be triggered experimentally by several potential physiological agonist, the most important of which are ADP and thrombin; other potential agonists include epinephrine, Thromboxane A2 (TxA2) and Platelet Activating Factor (PAF) (1).
 Many physiological agonists contribute to platelet activation and consequently to signal transduction pathways that trigger biochemical, morphological and functional changes which culminate in irreversible aggregation.
-Thrombin, TxA2 and ADP bind to receptors coupled to the $G\alpha_q$ protein. $G\alpha_q$ activates the phospholipase C β (PLC β) that increases the levels of IP3 and Diacylglycerol (DAG) by hydrolysis of PIP2.
-IP3 enhances the concentration of intracellular Ca2+ by liberating it from the intracellular stocks (9).
+Thrombin, TxA2 and ADP bind to receptors coupled to the $G\alpha_q$ protein. $G\alpha_q$ activates the protein phospholipase $C\beta$ (PLC β) that increases the levels of Inositol Trisphosphate (IP3) and Diacylglycerol (DAG) by hydrolysis of Phosphatidylinositol 4,5-bisphosphate (PIP2).
+IP3 enhances the concentration of intracellular Ca2+ by release from the intracellular stocks (9).
 DAG activates protein kinase C (PKC) that contributes to protein phosphorylation, granule secretion and fibrinogen receptor exposure (10).

 Thrombin is one of the most important agonists for platelet recruitment and aggregation which is mediated by the binding of fibrinogen to its adhesive receptor.
-This "inside-out" signaling would lead to some changes in the extracellular domain of integrin $\alpha{IIb}\beta_3$ (integrin activation) increasing the binding affinity for fibrinogen.
-Fibrinogen binding to integrin $\alpha{IIb}\beta_3$ mediates the "outside-in" signaling inducing a series of intracellular events that lead to the release of procoagulant membrane vesicles, the cytoskeletal reorganization and the fibrin clot retraction (11).
+This "inside-out" signalling would lead to some changes in the extracellular domain of integrin $\alpha{IIb}\beta_3$ (integrin activation) increasing the binding affinity for fibrinogen.
+Fibrinogen binding to integrin $\alpha{IIb}\beta_3$ mediates the "outside-in" signalling, inducing a series of intracellular events that lead to the release of procoagulant membrane vesicles, the cytoskeletal reorganization and the fibrin clot retraction (11).

 Thrombin is the most potent activator of platelets in vivo.
 Thrombin provokes platelet shape change and release of the contents of platelet granules, which contain ADP and serotonin as well as chemokines and growth factors.
-Thrombin also triggers the synthesis and release of TxA_2 , mobilization of P-selectin and CD40 ligand to the platelet surface and activation of the integrin $\alpha{IIb}\beta_3$.
-Thrombin causes expression of procoagulant activity on the platelet surface, which supports additional thrombin generation (12).
-Thrombin activates platelets proteolitically acting on PAR receptors and this enzymatic action is essential for signal transduction into the cell.
+Thrombin also triggers the synthesis and release of TxA2, mobilization of P-selectin and CD40 ligand to the platelet surface.
+Thrombin causes expression of pro-coagulant activity on the platelet surface, which supports additional thrombin generation (12).
+Thrombin activates platelets proteolytically, acting on PAR receptors and this enzymatic action is essential for signal transduction into the cell.
 Thrombin cleaves a specific portion of 40 aminoacids at the N-terminal exodomain of PAR receptors.
-This cleavage event unmasks a new N-terminus that then serves as a tethered ligand, binding intramolecularly to the body of the receptor to effect transmembrane signaling.
-Synthetic peptides containing aminoacidic residues complementary to the new exposed sequence, are able to mimic the tethered ligand and activate the receptor independent of protease and receptor cleavage.
-PAR receptors are formed by a single polypeptide with an extracellular N-terminus, an intracellular Cterminus and seven membrane spanning domains and interact in their cytoplasmic sites with heterotrimeric G-proteins.
-Four PARs are known: PAR1 is expressed on human platelets, endothelial cells, vascular smooth muscle cells, fibroblasts and neurons, PAR2 is expressed on human endothelial cells, keratinocytes, vascular smooth muscle cells and gastrointestinal epithelium, but not on human platelets, PAR3 is present on mouse and rat platelets, and PAR4 is expressed in both human and murine platelets.
+This cleavage event unmasks a new N-terminus that serves as a tethered ligand; this new ligand binds intramolecularly to the body of the receptor and leads to transmembrane signalling effects.
+Synthetic peptides, containing aminoacidic residues complementary to the new exposed sequence, are able to mimic the tethered ligand and activate the receptor independent of protease and receptor cleavage.
+PAR receptors are formed by a single polypeptide with an extracellular N-terminus, an intracellular C-terminus and seven membrane spanning domains and interact in their cytoplasmic sites with heterotrimeric G-proteins.
+Four PARs are known: PAR1 is expressed on human platelets, endothelial cells, vascular smooth muscle cells, fibroblasts and neurons; PAR2 is expressed on human endothelial cells, keratinocytes, vascular smooth muscle cells and gastrointestinal epithelium, but not on human platelets; PAR3 is present on mouse and rat platelets; and PAR4 is expressed in both human and murine platelets.
 PAR1, PAR3, and PAR4 can be activated by thrombin.
 PAR2 can be activated by trypsin and tryptase as well as by coagulation factors VIIa and Xa, but not by thrombin (12).
 Human platelets express PAR1 and PAR4, and activation of either is sufficient to trigger platelet secretion and aggregation.